ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects/session2/exercises.md

 So far we have created CLIs where there is a specific number of arguments, and the CLI only runs if we specify a value for all the arguments.
 What if we want our CLI to run even if some arguments were not assigned a value by the user?
 These are "optional" arguments.

-Creating optional arguments for your CLI, is very similar to how we did it before, but we add a `--` before the name of the argument, and also specify a `default` value (in case nothing was specified by the user).
+Creating optional arguments for your CLI is very similar to how we did it before, but we add a `--` before the name of the argument, and also specify a `default` value (in case nothing was specified by the user).
 Here is an example:

 ```python
 # Defining an optional argument